 NQS at this year’s autumn negotiations with the EU

 AB mentioned the nominal TAC for NQS stocks of 32,000 tonnes for the EU and 12,000 tonnes for the UK.
-It was noted that discussions between the two parties would take place once the 80% level was reached by a pre-agreed date.
+It was noted that discussions between the two parties would take place once the 80% uptake level was reached by a pre-agreed date.
 It was further noted that very little had been achieved through the Specialized Fisheries Committees.

 It was further reemphasized that DEFRA mustn’t give anything away at the meeting with the EU in Brussels.
 There was a fear that the new government was keen to have a closer relationship with the EU and the worry around what that could mean for decision making.